 Wandjuk Marika Memorial 3D Award (sponsored by Telstra)

 Shirley Macnamara (Mt Guide Station, QLD)

-"I wanted to do a work that was connected to the anniversary of the Referendum, because I can remember back when we grew up it was very difficult for my grandparents and my parents.
+"I wanted to do a work that was connected to the anniversary of the Referendum, because I can remember back when we grew up it was very difficult for my grandparents and my parents," Mcnamara says.

 "We were never taught to talk lingo traditionally.
-And Nyurruga Muulawaddi is 'Old Woman' and I battled in a way to retain some of our words and art, and when making the work it reminded me of what my grandmother and the older ladies had done and that when we were always together and they would talk in lingo and sing songs.
-And anything that they made they'd strengthen spirit and convey from your body into anything you would make - to make that object stronger.
-Because of the way it was, she [my grandmother] was worried about passing that on - they were worried about what would happen.
+And Nyurruga Muulawaddi is 'Old Woman' and I battled to retain some of our words and art.
+When making the work, it reminded me of what my grandmother and the older ladies had done and that when we were always together and they would talk in lingo and sing songs.
+And anything that they made they'd strengthen spirit and convey from your body into anything you would make —to make that object stronger.
+Because of the way it was, she [my grandmother] was worried about passing that on— they were worried about what would happen.
 The work I guess is inspired by the strength and resilience that my grandmother and my older other family members continued to do those things secretly, but they weren't passed on.
 So I've tried to continue and keep that strong."

 Telstra Emerging Artist Award